fadiHB/MongoDB-guide/README.md

 ## Uninstall the MongoDB

 1. Stop MongoDB.
-Stop the mongod process by issuing the following command:
+Stop the mongod process by issuing the following command.
 `sudo service mongodb stop`

 2. Remove Packages.